acceleratescience/acceleratescience.github.io/_posts/2023-04-25-driving-open-source-research-with-gpt-4.md

 ---
 layout: blog-single
 title: Driving open source research with GPT-4
+excerpt: In the age of data-driven research, modern science inevitably has a heavy computational component.
+Researchers are often working with terabytes of data, which needs to be collected, processed, and run through their models.
+In many cases, the research conducted leads to papers published in academic journals.
+But what about the code that is used to process experimental data?
+  What about the machine learning models that are used to transform data and make inferences that could have long-term impacts in their respective fields?
 author: Ryan Daniels, Machine Learning Engineer - Accelerate Programme
 date: April 25, 2023 2:02 PM
 categories: